 More likely to be financially stable

-Larger companies have more capital to pull from, deeper pockets and a longer history, usually.
-This makes them more likely to be financially stable, making it more likely your claim will be paid out after a covered accident or event.
+Larger companies have more capital to pull from, deeper pockets and usually, a longer history.
+This makes them more likely to be financially stable, which is vital for its ability to pay out claims in a timely manner.

 24/7 customer service

 Larger companies are more likely to have 24/7 service.
 Around-the-clock service can be important for those who work tight schedules or for policyholders who want reassurance that an agent will always be available in case of a claim.